 A corn bunting appeared at the top of a thicket and began to sing as we were leaving the Lulworth skipper.

-I haven't seen a corn bunting in a few years, and this one looked great.
+I haven't seen a corn bunting in a few years, and this one showed well.
 Other noteworthy insects and butterflies found there were:

 Brown Argus